-As of December 31, 2023, the Company's investments consist primarily of diversified bonds, commercial paper, and money market funds.
-Those investments with original maturities of greater than three months and remaining maturities of less than 12 months (365 days) are considered short-term investments.
-Those investments with maturities greater than 12 months (365 days) from the balance sheet date are considered long-term investments.
+The Company did not have any short-term or long-term investments as of December 31, 2024.
+As of December 31, 2023, the Company's short-term investments consist of diversified bonds, commercial paper, and money market funds with original maturities of greater than three months and remaining maturities of less than 12 months (365 days) are considered.
+Any investments with maturities greater than 12 months (365 days) from the balance sheet date are considered long-term investments.
 When such investments are held, the Company's investments classified as available-for-sale are recorded at fair value based upon quoted market prices at period end.
 Unrealized gains and losses for available-for-sale debt investments that are deemed temporary in nature are recorded in accumulated other comprehensive income (loss) as a separate component of stockholder' equity.
 Realized and unrealized gains or losses resulting from changes in value and sale of the Company's marketable equity investments are recorded in other income (expenses) in the consolidated statement of operations.